+The effective date of the Watsco, Inc. 1996 Qualified Employee Stock Purchase Plan (the "Plan") is July 1, 1996.
 The purpose of the Plan is to encourage ownership of Watsco, Inc. Common Stock by eligible employees of the Company, thereby enhancing employee interest in the success and progress of Watsco.
 The Plan provides the opportunity to invest in such stock at a discounted price through payroll deductions or lump-sum cash contributions.
 The Plan is intended to comply with Section 423 of the Code.